 The Chase Sapphire cards have been the foundation of our entire points and miles strategy, allowing us to travel more than we ever thought possible.

 For most people just starting out with travel rewards, we recommend the Chase Sapphire Preferred.
-Its lower annual fee makes it an easy choice, and the limited-time 100,000-point welcome bonus is an incredible value.
+Its lower annual fee makes it an easy choice for you if you take fewer than 10 trips per year, and the benefits are straightforward without requiring optimization.

-Remember, Chase only allows you to hold one Sapphire card at a time, and you can’t earn a welcome bonus on a new Sapphire card if you’ve received a Sapphire welcome bonus in the past 48 months.
-So choose wisely!
+And remember, you can’t earn a welcome bonus on a new Sapphire card if you’ve received that card’s welcome bonus in the past 48 months.

 Ready to Get Started with Travel Rewards?

-If you’ve been thinking about getting into points and miles to enjoy luxury travel like we do, there’s never been a better time than now.
-The 100,000 point welcome bonus on the Chase Sapphire Preferred is historically high and likely won’t stick around for long!
+If you’ve been thinking about getting into points and miles to enjoy luxury travel like we do, both Chase Sapphire cards offer solid welcome bonuses to get you started!

 Use our links below to apply and we’ll both win!

-- Chase Sapphire Preferred – Our top recommendation for most people with the limited-time 100,000 point bonus
+- Chase Sapphire Preferred – Our top recommendation for most people taking fewer than 10 trips per year

-- Chase Sapphire Reserve – The best card for frequent travelers who’ll use the premium benefits
+- Chase Sapphire Reserve – For frequent travelers (10+ trips) who’ll optimize the complex benefits

 Why We’re Sharing This With You